Project PEOLC44

 Project Activity

-I conducted an end-of-life workshop at Farleigh Hospice, Chelmsford on 7th September 2023 in order to train nurses and medical practitioners on the Islamic perspective of end-of-life issues and Muslim patients’ needs: https://www.farleighhospice.org/about-us/news/faith-leaders .
-On 15th September 2023, I wrote, designed and sent a 4-page factsheet to Farleigh Hospice entitled, ‘A Factsheet for Hospices and Hospitals: Death and Suffering from the Islamic Perspective & the Practical Duties of Nurses/Caregivers towards Muslim Patients.’
+An end-of-life workshop was carried out at Farleigh Hospice, Chelmsford on 7th September 2023 in order to train nurses and medical practitioners on the Islamic perspective of end-of-life issues and Muslim patients’ needs, link here.
+Following up on the event, a 4-page factsheet, titled 'A Factsheet for Hospices and Hospitals: Death and Suffering from the Islamic Perspective & the Practical Duties of Nurses/Caregivers towards Muslim Patients', was written and designed, and sent to Farleigh Hospice On 15th September 2023.
+Read resource here.

-The training I provided gained traction with the NHS East of England Palliative and End-of-Life Care Network (PEOLC) who invited me on 8th May 2024 at ARU Cambridge to give a keynote speech at their conference on bereavement and assisted dying and train nurses on the law and ethics of assisted dying.
-The result was that nurses were now aware of the debates surrounding assisted dying, the existential questions that arose from patients nearing their death and their legal responsibilities in advising patients from all cultural backgrounds.
+The training provided gained traction with the NHS East of England Palliative and End-of-Life Care Network (PEOLC).
+On 8th May 2024, a presentation was given at ARU Cambridge to give a keynote speech at the conference on bereavement and assisted dying, and to train nurses on the law and ethics of assisted dying.
+The result was that nurses are now aware of the debates surrounding assisted dying, the existential questions that arose from patients nearing their death and their legal responsibilities in advising patients from all cultural backgrounds.

 Further invitations for training sessions ensued.
-I was invited by Little Havens Hospice in Benfleet to conduct a workshop for medical staff on the theme of “death and bereavement from a cultural perspective” on 11th June 2024.
-Then on 12th June 2024 I was invited to speak and train ARU students in nursing: https://x.com/FHEMS_ARU/status/1800859009962111330 Finally, on 22nd June 2024, I was invited to conduct a workshop for women involved in well-being work in faith communities by the Salaam Centre in North London to again explain my model of spiritual care.
+Another presentation was given at Little Havens Hospice in Benfleet to conduct a workshop for medical staff on the theme of “Death and bereavement from a cultural perspective” on 11th June 2024.
+Then on 12th June 2024, a workshop was delivered to Anglia Ruskin University Nursing students, link here.
+Finally, on 22nd June 2024, a workshop was conducted for women involved in well-being work in faith communities by the Salaam Centre in North London to explain this model of spiritual care.

 Anticipated or actual outputs